-Insomnia is characterized by having trouble falling asleep and staying asleep.
-Most cases of insomnia are related to poor sleep habits, depression, anxiety, lack of exercise, chronic illness, or certain medications.
+Insomnia is a sleep disorder that is characterized by having trouble falling asleep and staying asleep.
+Most cases of this disorder are related to poor sleep habits, depression, anxiety, lack of exercise, chronic illness, or certain medications.

-If you’re experiencing insomnia, you may be eligible for a no-cost insomnia clinical trial.
-To find out if an insomnia clinical trial is enrolling near you, select from one of our three locations below.
+If you’re experiencing insomnia, you may be eligible for a no-cost clinical trial.
+To find out if a clinical trial is enrolling near you, select from one of our three locations below.
 Use the form to schedule a free appointment to meet with one of our professionals who will help you determine in an insomnia clinical trial is right for you.

 Chronic insomnia lasts for a month or longer.
 Most cases of chronic insomnia are secondary, which means they are the symptom or side effect of some other problem.
 Certain medical conditions, medicines, sleep disorders, and substances can cause secondary insomnia.